shuddha7435/Django-TO-DO-APP/README.md

 # Django-TO-DO-APP

-Setting up the Backend
+At first, we are setting up the backend

 ```
 $ mkdir django-todo-react
 ```

-Then we will navigate to the directory
+Then we will navigate to the directory folder

 ```
 cd django-todo-react
 ```

-We will install Django using Pipenv then create a new project called backend
+We will need to install Django using Pipenv then create a new project called backend

 ```